Workplaces with hazardous chemicals need to keep a register for use by workers.

 The safety data sheet, or SDS, is an important information source for managing the risks associated with the use of hazardous chemicals in workplaces.

 The SDS contains key health and safety information like the chemical’s hazardous properties such as its flammability or reactivity or toxicity for example, as well as providing information on cleaning up spills, providing first aid, firefighting, and storage incompatibilities.
 This information is used to inform risk management processes.

-The format and content for a compliant hazardous chemical product SDS is set out in the Preparation of Safety Data Sheets for Hazardous Chemicals Code of Practice 2011.
+The format and content for a compliant hazardous chemical product SDS is set out in the Preparation of safety data sheets for hazardous chemicals code of practice 2021 (PDF, 1.05 MB) .

 Manufacturers and importers of hazardous chemicals are required to provide current information to workplaces about the hazardous chemical in the form of an SDS.